dozoisch/react-redux-provide/README.md

     : null;
   ```

+### defaultKey

+The above `key` will default to this.
+You typically don't need to set this yourself since it will come from the `providers` object.

 ### state

 Optional object used for overriding the store's initial state.
 This is typically used only when the initial state can be derived from the current request and/or session, as the default initial state should come from the `reducers` themselves.
 It works best to copy and extend providers using the spread operator.